England | Scotland | Wales | Northern Ireland | Ireland

 You can post in your repeat prescription request to us, and if you enclose an SAE we will return it to you once prepared.
 You can also order directly by completing the form below, but you must register for this.
 Our receptionists can advise.

-If you want to drop off a prescription after the surgery has closed - please post the presciption request in an envelope under either the front or back door of the surgery.
-It will be collected and processsed by the prescription team.
+If you want to drop off a prescription after the surgery has closed - please use the post box in the front, Writtle Road entrance to the surgery.
+It will be collected and processed by the prescription team.

 Online booking, repeat medication requests and other associated services are now available through our new clinical system.